bouzagui/alx-low_level_programming/README.md

-## The first Language, C Programming! <3
+# My first language to learn is C Programming! <3
-- 1. funy.
-- 2 dup